nawafalrumaihi/3DforTeam3/README.md

 # 3DforTeam3
 Most 3D Models for this game will be made mostly with Blender, so please download .blend files for the best results

-# FILETYPES:
+# Filetypes
 .blend
 .obj
 .fbx

-# MAKE SURE BLENDER IS INSTALLED ON YOUR COMPUTER
+# Make sure Blender is installed on your computer
 * Blender has to be installed before importing .blend files onto Unity
 * download link: https://www.blender.org

-# INSTRUCTIONS FOR IMPORTING TO UNITY:
+# Instructions to Import 3D Objects onto Unity
 < Make sure the downloaded 3D Object stays in the same folder before and after importing at all times >

 1) In Unity: IMPORT -> IMPORT NEW ASSET